International relations: Terminology

-Depending on the academic institution, international relations or international affairs is either a subdiscipline of political science or a broader multidisciplinary field encompassing global politics, law, economics or world history.
-As a subdiscipline of political science, the focus of IR studies lies on political, diplomatic and security connections among states, as well as the study of modern political world history.
-In many academic institutions, studies of IR are thus situated in the department of politics/social sciences.
-This is for example the case in Scandinavia, where international relations are often simply referred to as international politics (IP).
+Depending on the academic institution, international relations or international affairs is either a subdiscipline of political science or a broader multidisciplinary field encompassing global politics, law, economics, or world history.
+As a subdiscipline of political science, IR studies focus on the political, diplomatic, and security relations among states, as well as on modern international relations within the context of world history.
+In many academic institutions, studies of IR are thus situated in the department of politics or social sciences.

 In institutions where international relations refers to the broader multidisciplinary field of global politics, law, economics and history, the subject may be studied across multiple departments, or be situated in its own department, as is the case at for example the London School of Economics.
 An undergraduate degree in multidisciplinary international relations may lead to a more specialised master's degree of either international politics, economics, or international law.

 In the inaugural issue of World Politics, Frederick S. Dunn wrote that IR was about "relations that take place across national boundaries" and "between autonomous political groups in a world system".
 Dunn wrote that unique elements characterized IR and separated it from other subfields:international politics is concerned with the special kind of power relationships that exist in a community lacking an overriding authority; international economics deals with trade relations across national boundaries that are complicated by the uncontrolled actions of sovereign states; and international law is law that is based on voluntary acceptance by independent nations.The terms "International studies" and "global studies" have been used by some to refer to a broader multidisciplinary IR field.